...

 Opiates can be detected in the blood test for up to 24 hours and the urine test for up to three days.
 Opiates can be detected in the hair follicles for up to 90 days.
 In chronic users, opiates can stay in the body for up to 30 days.

 Opiates often have short half-lives, meaning their effects can linger for several hours even though they swiftly leave the body.
-However, Opioids can linger in a person’s bloodstream for several hours or days after the symptoms subside, depending on the substance used.
-Urine tests, one of the more common types of drug testing, can identify opioid usage for extended periods, often up to three to four days, and some tests can identify opioid use for up to three months.
+Opioids can stay in a person’s bloodstream for hours or days after symptoms go away.
+This depends on the type of substance used.
+Urine tests are a common way to check for drug use.
+They can find opioids in the body for three to four days.
+Some tests can even detect opioid use for up to three months.

 Drugs in the opioid class are used to treat pain.
-Natural opioids, semi-synthetic opioids generated from natural opioids, and synthetic opioids produced in a lab are all referred to as opioids under the general term.
+Natural opioids, semi-synthetic opioids made from natural opioids, and synthetic opioids created in a lab are all called opioids.
 A class of medications known as opioids have opiates, which are organic byproducts of the poppy plant.

 The main difference is that “opiate” refers to the substances derived from the opium (poppy) plant.
 At the same time, “opioids” are all substances that interact with opioid receptors, including those created in the lab.